 There have been a lot of countries that have considered adding Pre-Clearance facilities.
 For example, over the years I’ve written about how Dubai, Jeddah, and Riyadh, were all under consideration for a Pre-Clearance facility.
 As of now that hasn’t happened for any of those airports.

-Colombia’s president has said that Bogota Airport is nearing the final stages of a US Pre-Clearance facility, and that we could see one added by the end of 2019.
-This would make Colombia the first country in South America to have such a facility.
+In February I wrote about how Colombia’s president indicated that Bogota Airport was near the final stages of announcing a US Pre-Clearance facility, and that we could see one added by the end of 2019.
+This would have made Colombia the first country in South America to have such a facility.

 Personally I don’t really love this concept, as the US makes further innovations when it comes to the immigration process.
 Sure, shortening wait times sounds good in theory, but I’d rather they increase staffing and facilities at US airports, which seems like it would be much more cost effective.